-However, most users don’t make the most out of the platform because they don’t understand certain aspects of LinkedIn.
+However, most users don’t tend to make the most out of LinkedIn because they don’t understand certain aspects of it.
 For example: LinkedIn messages.
-People are not sure if their messages are private.
-Messaging is one of the core functions of LinkedIn.
+People are not sure whether or not their messages are private.
+This is very important given that messaging is one of the core functions of LinkedIn.
 In a word, yes, LinkedIn messages are private.
-Want to learn how to automate your prospecting on LinkedIn?
+Want to learn how to automate your prospecting through these messages on LinkedIn?
 Check out Kennected, the #1 LinkedIn automation tool for growing your business.
-But you still may want to know more about how it all works, so let us dive right in.
+Before making a decision, you still may want to know more about how it all works, so let’s dive right in!

 Here we will discuss all the methods of messaging other users and whether or not those messages are private.

 The Privacy of LinkedIn Messages

-Direct messages are the ones we just talked about.
+- Direct messages are the ones we just talked about.
 These are conversations between LinkedIn account owners who are in the same network.
-Premium and free users have the ability to access this type of messaging.
+Premium and free users have the ability to access this type of messaging

-Open Profile Messages are DMs that allow LinkedIn users to message Premium members that have activated the Open profile designation, whether or not they actually know sender.
+- Open Profile Messages are DMs that allow LinkedIn users to message Premium members that have activated the Open profile designation, whether or not they actually know sender.
 All LinkedIn users can send a message to other users who have this feature enabled.
-Just like DMs, these are also private.
+Just like DMs, these are also private

 All four types of messages are private and cannot be received or opened by anyone other than the recipient.

-Just like Facebook, LinkedIn has “read receipts” that lets the sender see if the recipient has viewed their message.
+Similar to Facebook, LinkedIn has “read receipts” that lets the sender see if the recipient has viewed their message.
 Read receipts can be turned off so that the sender will not be notified whether they have read the message or not.